mgama/javaArrayProcessing/README.md

 # Maven (Project Structure)
 Java projects can be build and packaged using different tools, some of them include Maven, Ant, and Graddle.
 For this project, I decided to use Maven.
+How to install maven and running it from the commandline: https://stackoverflow.com/questions/8826881/maven-install-on-mac-os-x

 # JUnit (Unit Testing)
 They are a few unit testing frameworks in Java, being the most popular JUnit and TestNG.